SafetyCone/R5T.T0238/source/R5T.T0238/Project Plan.md

 This means the library dependencies (both project and package) of this library will be a snarled mess... but that's ok!
 This is the types library where that is allowed.

-It also means types currently in this library might move in the future!
-The move might entail movement in one or both of:
+Types should not move at any point in the future!
+Movement might entail movement in one or both of:

 * Project reference location
 * Namespace location

+Instead, types should be obsoleted.
+(Marked with the [Obsolete] attribute and a note pointing to the new location of the type.
+Additionally, include a note in a \<!--...--> XML documentation comment comment of the new type listing prior locations.
+And finally, put the [Obsolete] attribute right next to the type name since that is the most important location).

+This means there will be lots and lots of types in this library, with many being obsolete... but that's ok!
+This is the types library where that is allowed.

+Additionally, there might be change in the concept of the type (another type of "movement").

+* Concept (same name, different concept)

+After gaining experience by actually using a type, you might find that that the conceptual boundaries of the type implied by the type name are wrong.
+In this case, want to keep using the same project reference location and name for the type, but you want the type to be different.
+Here still, you should obsolete the type, create a new type in a sub-namespace (generally just using an incremented N### suffix), and then leave a note in the obsolete attribute pointing to the new type.
+It's a best practice to also leave a note in the \<!--...--> XML documentation comment comment of the new type to list the priors.
+It's a good idea to keep all the namespaced types in the same code file, with most recent namespace increment at the top.
+However, for side-by-side on-screen comparison purposes, types can be put in their own "N###"-suffixed code file.
+If you get fed-up with all the numeric versions, you can always create a new types library for the type!
+(In fact, if a type is important enough to move or change multiple times, that is a good sign the type is important enough for its own types library.)

+Aside: As a question, when is it ok to move-and-delete a type or method?
+When the type is registered with the R5T.L0101 official selections.
+This will point to its permanent home.
+At that point, all priors can be deleted too (although it's good to check in changes before deletion).

-That is the tradeoff of putting a type in this library: the future cost of moving the type is exchanged for the immediate benefit of just being able to slap a type into a commonly accessible location.
+That is the tradeoff of putting a type in this library: the future costs of moving the type and searching through lots of irrelevant or obsolete entries is exchanged for the immediate benefit of just being able to slap a type into a commonly accessible location.

+## Allowed instance types

+All data, utility, and type instance types are allowed.
+The functionality instance type is also allowed.
+(To avoid having to create a -T000 types sub-library to be reference by a -F000 functionality sub-library, which would be referenced by this library.)

 ## Allowed Dependencies